dylanrandle/dylanrandle.github.io/index.md

 I am a passionate **data scientist** with a particular interest in **deep learning**.
 I have worked on NLP and CV problems as well as more exotic applications like solving differential equations and differentiable neural architecture search.
 I love reading papers and staying up to date on the latest techniques.
 My focus is on solving challenging **applied research** problems.

-In my spare time, I enjoy skiing (water and snow), hiking, camping, golfing, playing guitar, listening to music (country, folk, western, hip-hop, electronic), and watching sports (hockey, football, golf).
+In my spare time, I enjoy skiing (water and snow), hiking, camping, golfing, playing guitar, listening to music, and watching sports.

 <p style="text-align: center;">
   <a href="resume/DylanRandleResume.pdf">Resume</a>